 I couldn’t resist the challenge of the Pennine Way as a walk to raise funds for Crisis UK.
 Opened in 1965, the Way runs along the Pennine hills, sometimes described as the “spine of England”.
 According to the Ramblers Association it is “one of Britain’s best known and toughest paths”.

 The walk crosses three National Parks; the Peak District, The Yorkshire Dales and Northumberland, one area of outstanding natural beauty in the North Pennines and one World Heritage Site at Hadrian’s Wall.
 The route initially crosses the gritstone moorlands of the Kinder Plateau, the Bronte country and the Yorkshire Dales National Park via Malham, Pen-y-ghent, Great Shunner Fell and Keld.
 It then descends from the high fells to the River Tees before following the South Tyne northwards to the Northumberland National Park.
 Hadrian’s Wall is followed for about 12 miles before the route turns north across the Kielder Forest to Redesdale and the Cheviot Hills.
 Here the route follows the border fence over the border ridge before gradually descending to join the St Cuthbert’s Way into Kirk Yetholm.

 As a relative newcomer to camping, I opted for small campsites for this walk, partly for the facilities and partly for the support.
 The quotes I had for baggage transport were prohibitive so I did a lot of research on finding lightweight kit to enable me to complete the walk unsupported.
-You can read my kit list and data sheet for the walk here.
-For some advice on ways to lighten your pack weight please read my page about backpacking kit.
+These are my kit list and data sheet for the walk.
+For some suggestions on ways to lighten your pack weight please read my page about pack weight.